-PhD Study in Denmark
+PhD Programs in Denmark

 There's so much more to the Danes than beer and bacon.
 Denmark is a country rich in history, architecture, medieval castles and stunning coastlines.
 It is the bridge between Scandinavia and Northern Europe, making it the perfect base to explore both.
 But when it comes to research, why should you consider Denmark and what should you expect?

 Universities and research bodies offer doctorate level programmes in Denmark, with it being common to find many in cooperation with private companies.
 PhDs tend to last between 3 and 4 years and primarily involve an independent research project conducted under the guidance of a supervisor.
 Other responsibilities tend to include some teaching duties, attendance at courses and seminars and networking between other research groups.
 Denmark is a desirable place to study, ranking highly in research and development expenditure.
 As such you should be aware that PhD positions can be highly competitive amongst foreign students.

 In 2000 Denmark opted to keep their national currency, the Danish krone (DKK) rather than switch to the Euro.
 PhD positions are fully funded, i.e. no tuition fees, and come with a salary.
 Your salary is paid monthly and is subject to a pay grade system based on prior working experience since completing your undergraduate degree.
 As of April 2012 you can expect to take home between 23,800 DK and 30,500 DK before tax.
 And here's the bad news, tax.
 Denmark has some of the highest taxes in the world.
 As a foreign PhD student in Denmark you will lose between 35-40% of your salary in taxes, so realistically you could be taking home a minimum of 14,280 DK a month.
 This tax will be taken from your salary before it even enters your account so hopefully you'll never even miss it.